rupecs/dataaihandbook/source/apra-requirements.md

 # Worked Example

-Let's walk through a hypothetical project where we build a predictive default model for retail banking customers using Google Cloud Platform (GCP), ensuring we adhere to APRA guidelines and industry best practices for data classification, security, and machine learning governance.
+Below is a comprehensive end-to-end example for handling customer data in retail banking to build and productionize a machine learning model predicting customer defaults using GCP services—while strictly adhering to APRA’s data classification, security standards, and best practices.
+This example includes detailed considerations for securing data both at rest and in transit, whether using locally hosted resources or globally distributed GCP services.

 ---

 ## 1. **Project Overview and Data Classification**

 ### **Scenario:**
-We are developing a model to predict which retail banking customers are likely to default within the next 3–6 months.
-The model will use historical customer data (credit scores, transaction history, account balances, etc.) along with behavioral and demographic information.
+We’re building a predictive model to identify retail banking customers likely to default in the next 3–6 months.
+The process involves collecting sensitive customer data, processing it through several GCP services, training a machine learning model, and then deploying it in a production environment—all while ensuring compliance with APRA’s standards.

 ### **Data Classification:**
 - **Customer Data:**
-  This data is classified as **Highly Sensitive (Confidential)** because it includes personal and financial information.
-APRA’s guidelines require us to implement robust security controls such as encryption, strict access management, and continuous monitoring.
+  - **Classification:** **Highly Sensitive (Confidential)**
+  - **Handling:** This includes personal details, financial records, and credit history.
+Data must be secured using encryption (both at rest and in transit), strict access controls, and comprehensive logging and audits.

-- **Model Outputs and Features:**
+- **Intermediate Data & Features:**
-  Intermediate data generated during feature engineering (which might include aggregated risk scores) should also be classified as sensitive if they can be linked back to individual customers.
+  - **Classification:** **Sensitive**
+  - **Handling:** Data generated during processing (e.g., aggregated risk scores and engineered features) is protected through data masking, tokenization, and secure storage.

-- **Machine Learning Models:**
+- **Machine Learning Model:**
-  Although APRA does not prescribe a fixed classification for ML models, models used in high-stakes decision-making (such as credit default prediction) should be treated as **Critical** due to their potential operational and financial impact.
-This means they will require rigorous model validation, governance, and monitoring.
+  - **Classification:** **Critical**
+  - **Handling:** Due to its role in high-stakes decision-making, the model is subject to rigorous validation, version control, and continuous monitoring.

 ---

-## 2. **GCP Resources and Architecture**
+## 2. **Data Ingestion, Processing, and Storage with Security Controls**

-### **Data Ingestion and Storage:**
+### **Step 1: Data Ingestion**

 - **Cloud Storage:**
-  - **Usage:** Raw customer data files, logs, and backups.
+  - **Usage:** Raw customer data files (CSV, JSON, etc.) are uploaded into regionally hosted Cloud Storage buckets.
-  - **Security Measures:** Enable encryption at rest using **Customer-Managed Encryption Keys (CMEK)** via **Cloud KMS**.
-Data stored in buckets is configured with fine-grained IAM policies restricting access only to authorized roles.
+  - **Encryption at Rest:** Data is encrypted using **Customer-Managed Encryption Keys (CMEK)** through Cloud KMS.
+  - **Encryption in Transit:** Data transfers to Cloud Storage use HTTPS/TLS ensuring encryption in transit.
+  - **Global vs. Local Hosting:**
+    - **Local:** Data stored in a specific region (e.g., Australia Southeast) minimizes latency and complies with local data residency requirements.
+    - **Global:** For global redundancy or disaster recovery, multi-region buckets are used, and encryption remains consistent across regions.
+  - **Access Controls:** Fine-grained IAM policies restrict bucket access to authorized roles only.

-- **Cloud Pub/Sub / Dataflow:**
+- **Cloud Pub/Sub:**
-  - **Usage:** Stream or batch ingest customer transaction data in near real-time.
+  - **Usage:** Facilitates real-time ingestion of streaming customer transaction data.
-  - **Security Measures:** Leverage VPC Service Controls and IAM to restrict access; use Data Loss Prevention (DLP) API to scan and classify sensitive information during processing.
+  - **Encryption:** Data in transit between publishers, Pub/Sub, and subscribers is encrypted using TLS.
+  - **Security:** IAM policies control access to Pub/Sub topics and subscriptions, ensuring that only authorized services can publish or subscribe.

+### **Step 2: Data Processing and Feature Engineering**

+- **Cloud Dataflow:**
+  - **Usage:** Executes ETL operations by reading data from Cloud Storage and Pub/Sub, cleansing and transforming data, and performing feature engineering.
+  - **Encryption at Rest:** Intermediate datasets written to temporary storage are encrypted using CMEK.
+  - **Encryption in Transit:** Dataflow pipelines securely transfer data across components within the Virtual Private Cloud (VPC) using TLS.
+  - **Additional Controls:**
+    - **DLP API Integration:** Scans and classifies sensitive data elements to enforce masking or tokenization before further processing.
+    - **Network Security:** Dataflow jobs are executed within secure VPCs with strict egress controls.

 - **BigQuery:**
-  - **Usage:** Store transformed and enriched datasets for analysis and model training.
+  - **Usage:** Stores processed, structured data for analytics and model training.
-  - **Security Measures:** Enable table-level access controls, column-level security for highly sensitive fields, and CMEK.
-Audit logs track all access and queries.
+  - **Encryption at Rest:** Data in BigQuery is encrypted by default, with the option to use CMEK for enhanced control.
+  - **Encryption in Transit:** Queries and data transfers between BigQuery and client applications are secured with TLS.
+  - **Access Controls:** Column-level security, dataset permissions, and audit logging are employed to track all interactions.

-### **Data Preparation and Feature Engineering:**
+### **Step 3: Data Quality and Governance**

-- **Cloud Dataflow:**
-  - **Usage:** Process raw data, perform ETL operations, and generate features for the ML model.
-  - **Security Measures:** Ensure that data pipelines are run within secure VPCs, and output datasets in BigQuery are governed by strict access policies.

-- **Data Loss Prevention API:**
+- **Data Catalog & Metadata Management:**
-  - **Usage:** Identify, classify, and redact or tokenize sensitive data during transformation.
+  - **Usage:** Maintains metadata and data lineage for governance and compliance.
-  - **Security Measures:** Helps ensure that any inadvertent exposure of sensitive customer data is minimized before data is used in model training.

-### **Machine Learning Model Development:**

-- **Vertex AI:**
-  - **Usage:**
-    - **Model Training:** Use Vertex AI’s managed training environment to build and validate the predictive default model.
-    - **Model Deployment:** Serve predictions via Vertex AI endpoints, ensuring scalability and secure access.
-  - **Security Measures:**
-    - **Model Governance:** Version control of models and detailed logging of training experiments to support model risk management and auditability.
-    - **Access Controls:** Restrict access to training jobs and endpoints via IAM.
-    - **Monitoring:** Set up continuous monitoring on model performance, including automated alerts for anomalies.

-### **Networking and Identity:**

-- **Cloud Identity & Access Management (IAM):**
-  - **Usage:** Manage user, service, and application permissions across all GCP resources.
-  - **Security Measures:** Implement least privilege access, using roles tailored to tasks (data ingestion, data science, operations), and enforce multi-factor authentication (MFA).

-- **VPC Service Controls:**
-  - **Usage:** Provide an additional security perimeter around our GCP services, reducing the risk of data exfiltration.
+  - **Security:** Access to Data Catalog is controlled via IAM, and all metadata modifications are logged for audit purposes.

 ---

-## 3. **End-to-End Workflow**
+## 3. **Model Development and Productionization**

+### **Step 4: Model Development with Vertex AI**

+- **Vertex AI Notebooks and Training:**
+  - **Usage:** Data scientists utilize Vertex AI Notebooks to explore data from BigQuery, develop, and prototype the predictive model.
+  - **Training Jobs:** Managed training jobs in Vertex AI run in containerized environments, utilizing scalable resources.
+  - **Encryption & Security:**
+    - **Data in Transit:** Data pulled from BigQuery into the training environment is encrypted in transit using TLS.
+    - **Audit & Access:** Detailed logging of training experiments and version control ensure model traceability.

+### **Step 5: Model Validation and Testing**

+- **Validation Pipelines:**
+  - **Usage:** Automated pipelines validate model performance (accuracy, precision, recall) and check for bias.
+  - **Governance:** Results, logs, and performance metrics are stored securely with restricted access and audit trails.

+### **Step 6: Containerization and Production Deployment with GKE**

+- **Containerization:**
+  - **Usage:** Package the trained model into Docker containers to ensure consistency across development, testing, and production environments.
+  - **Security:** Containers are scanned for vulnerabilities and incorporate best practices for secure software supply chain management.

+- **Google Kubernetes Engine (GKE):**
+  - **Usage:** Deploy the containerized model on GKE clusters for production serving.
+  - **Networking & Security:**
+    - **Cluster Security:** GKE clusters are deployed in private VPCs with pod security policies and network policies.
+    - **Encryption at Rest:** Kubernetes secrets and persistent volumes store data securely using encryption.
+    - **Encryption in Transit:** Communication between services within the cluster, as well as between the cluster and external clients, is secured using mTLS and HTTPS.
+    - **Ingress & Egress:** Load balancers configured with HTTPS ensure secure global access, while internal communications use private IPs within the VPC.
+  - **Access Controls:** RBAC policies and IAM roles enforce least privilege for both human and service accounts.
+  - **Monitoring:**
+    - **Cloud Monitoring & Logging:** Continuous monitoring tracks cluster performance and application logs.
+    - **Automated Alerts:** Set up to notify the operations team of any anomalies or security incidents.

+---

+## 4. **End-to-End Workflow Summary with Emphasis on Data Security**

 1. **Data Ingestion:**
-   - Customer data flows into Cloud Storage via secure channels (using encryption in transit).
-   - Cloud Pub/Sub triggers Dataflow jobs that read, transform, and load data into BigQuery.
-   - Throughout, the DLP API is used to detect and manage sensitive fields.
+   - **Raw Data Collection:** Sensitive customer data is securely uploaded to Cloud Storage (regionally or globally hosted) with encryption at rest (CMEK) and encrypted in transit via HTTPS/TLS.
+   - **Streaming Data:** Real-time transaction data is ingested via Cloud Pub/Sub with TLS protection and strict IAM controls.

 2. **Data Processing:**
-   - Dataflow pipelines process raw data, applying necessary transformations, cleaning, and feature engineering.
-   - Resulting datasets, classified as Highly Sensitive, are stored in BigQuery with strict access policies.
+   - **Dataflow Pipelines:** Execute ETL and feature engineering, ensuring all intermediate data is encrypted in transit (TLS) and at rest (CMEK).
+   - **Sensitive Data Handling:** The DLP API identifies and protects sensitive information throughout the processing lifecycle.
+   - **Storage in BigQuery:** Processed data is stored in BigQuery with encryption at rest (default or CMEK) and encrypted in transit.

-3. **Model Training and Validation:**
+3. **Model Development:**
-   - Data scientists use Vertex AI to train the default prediction model on the processed data from BigQuery.
+   - **Vertex AI:** Data scientists train the default prediction model using secure Vertex AI Notebooks and managed training jobs, ensuring data is securely transmitted from BigQuery to the training environment.
-   - During training, cross-validation and rigorous testing ensure that the model’s predictions are reliable.
-   - Model metadata, including training configurations and performance metrics, is logged for audit purposes.
+   - **Model Validation:** Automated pipelines rigorously test and document model performance, with results stored securely for audit and governance.

-4. **Model Deployment:**
+4. **Production Deployment:**
-   - The trained model is deployed via Vertex AI endpoints.
+   - **Containerization:** The trained model is containerized using Docker, ensuring consistent deployment.
-   - The production environment includes continuous monitoring and alerting, ensuring any model drift or performance degradation is promptly addressed.
-   - Access to the model endpoint is secured via IAM policies, ensuring only authorized applications and personnel can trigger predictions.

-5. **Monitoring and Governance:**
-   - **Audit Logging:** All access and modifications to data and model resources are logged.
-   - **Incident Response:** Pre-defined incident response plans are in place to address any data breaches or security events, in line with APRA’s guidelines.
-   - **Regular Reviews:** Continuous model performance reviews and periodic audits are performed to ensure ongoing compliance with both APRA standards and internal risk management frameworks.
+   - **GKE Deployment:** The model is deployed on GKE clusters in a private VPC, with secure communication (mTLS, HTTPS) both within the cluster and externally.
+   - **Global Access:** For global deployments, secure load balancers ensure that data in transit between the client and the cluster is encrypted, while private data remains within secure network boundaries.
+   - **Monitoring & Auditing:** Continuous monitoring (Cloud Monitoring, Logging, Audit Logs) ensures that all data movements and access events are tracked in compliance with APRA guidelines.

 ---

-## 4. **Industry Best Practices and Compliance**
+## 5. **Industry Best Practices & Regulatory Alignment**

-- **Encryption & Key Management:** Use CMEK with Cloud KMS for all sensitive data.
+- **Encryption & Key Management:**
+  - **At Rest:** Use CMEK with Cloud KMS for Cloud Storage, BigQuery, and Kubernetes persistent volumes.
-- **Access Controls:** Enforce role-based access controls (RBAC) across all services.
+  - **In Transit:** Ensure all data transfers use TLS/HTTPS, mTLS for internal communications in GKE, and secure APIs.
+- **Access Management:**
+  - Employ strict IAM and RBAC policies across GCP services, enforcing the principle of least privilege.
+- **Data Minimization & Governance:**
-- **Data Minimization:** Only process and store data necessary for model training and predictions.
+  - Only process and store data essential for the predictive model.
+Use Data Catalog for comprehensive metadata management.
-- **Audit & Monitoring:** Leverage Cloud Audit Logs and Cloud Monitoring for continuous oversight.
+- **Audit & Monitoring:**
+  - Leverage Cloud Audit Logs, Cloud Monitoring, and Cloud Logging to maintain full visibility over data access and movement.
+- **Regulatory Compliance:**
-- **Regulatory Compliance:** Align every step of the data lifecycle with APRA’s Prudential Standard CPS 234 and related guidelines, ensuring data governance and risk management processes are robust and well-documented.
+  - Ensure all operations align with APRA’s Prudential Standard CPS 234 and other relevant guidelines, with regular reviews and incident response plans in place.

 ---

-This approach not only ensures that we build a predictive model with high technical rigor and scalability using GCP’s powerful tools, but it also adheres to APRA’s regulatory requirements for handling sensitive customer data.
-The project is designed with security, data integrity, and compliance in mind, mitigating risks associated with the misuse or exposure of critical customer information.
+This comprehensive approach using GCP ensures that customer data in a retail banking scenario is handled securely—from ingestion through processing, model development, and production deployment—while rigorously protecting data at rest and in transit.
+The solution adheres to APRA’s regulatory standards and industry best practices, ensuring robust data governance, risk management, and operational excellence for both locally and globally hosted resources.